 Thanks for your interest in OpenChange.
 At this stage, RPC-over-HTTP is not implemented in samba4 or openchange.
 We do hope to address this in the near future, but probably not for the next release.

-Updated by Alexey Svistunov about 2 years ago
+Updated by Alexey Svistunov over 2 years ago

 Released a patch for samba4, that adds RPC over HTTP functionality.